 An article that begins with the sentence “Aren’t you sick of being hounded for customer feedback?!”, is guaranteed to grab my attention.
 Not just because of the nature of my work, but because I’m genuinely interested in why the author has such apathy towards giving feedback.

-I understand that to many, giving feedback seems like a fruitless endeavor and is generally a waste of time, and while the overall tone seems to be tongue in cheek – this recent article on Stuff has a big bone to pick with the feedback industry.
+I understand that to many, giving feedback seems like a fruitless endeavour and is generally a waste of time, and while the overall tone seems to be tongue in cheek – this recent article on Stuff has a big bone to pick with the feedback industry.

 And while I disagree with the premise that businesses seek feedback because they are “needy and neurotic”, I found myself nodding along to many of the points made in this article as they relate to the key strategies that set BigEars apart.